bablokb/pcb-pico-datalogger/docs/admin_mode.md

 Administration mode supports the following tasks:

-  - download and update the base configuration file `config.py`
+  - download and update of the base configuration file `config.py`
-  - download and delete the logfile (if logging to sd-card is enabled)
+  - download and delete of the logfile (if logging to sd-card is enabled)
   - download and delete of csv-files with sensor-measurements
   - set the time of the device